Mikaël Silvestre: International career

 Silvestre was previously a member of French junior team at the 1997 FIFA World Youth Championship.
 He earned his first senior cap for France on 27 February 2001 in a friendly against Germany that ended in a 1–0 win.
 He won the Confederations Cup both in 2001 and 2003 with France.

 Silvestre also played one game in the French squad that made the final of the 2006 FIFA World Cup, but did not play again for the national team after the tournament.
 He was recalled to the squad by Raymond Domenech for the 19 November 2008 friendly against Uruguay, but was an unused substitute.
 Raymond Domenech said he was in contention for a place at the 2010 World Cup, but he did not get a place.
 Silvestre was in the squad for a friendly against Romania in 2011, but again was an unused substitute.

 Style of play

 A versatile defender, Silvestre was capable of playing both as a left-sided full-back and as a centre-back.
 He was mainly known for his pace and stamina, although he also possessed good distribution and was known for being comfortable on the ball.

 After retirement

 Upon retiring, Silvestre took up a director of football role with former club Rennes in July 2015.
 He left by mutual consent on 22 December 2016.
 On 15 December 2021, backed by esports organisation Galaxy Racer, Silvestre launched Talent Lyfe, an agency to represent athletes and young talent in sports.

 Personal life

-Silvestre's father, Franck, is from Guadeloupe.
+Silvestre's father, Franck, is from has a son named zack samy silvestre Guadeloupe.